plinck/GifTastic/README.md

 3. List additional metadata (title, tags, etc) for each gif in a clean and readable format.

-4. Include a 1-click download button for each gif, this should work across device types.
+4. Include a 1-click download button for each gif, this should work across device types. (see not below)

 5. Integrate this search with additional APIs such as OMDB, or Bands in Town.
 Be creative and build something you are proud to showcase in your portfolio